SeriousOldMan/Simulator-Controller/Docs/Virtual Race Engineer.md

   7. Weather trend analysis and tyre compound recommendation

      Beginning with Release 2.5, a weather model has been integrated in the working memory.
 The raw data is acquired from the simulation.
-For example, *Assetto Corsa Competizione* and *rFactor 2* supply current weather information ranging from "Dry" up to full "Thunderstorm". *Assetto Corsa Competizione* goes even further and can supply a full weather forecast from now on up to 30 minnutes into the future.
+For example, *Assetto Corsa Competizione*, *rFactor 2*, *Le Mans Ultimate*, *Automobilista 2* and *Project CARS 2* supply current weather information ranging from "Dry" up to full "Thunderstorm". *Assetto Corsa Competizione* goes even further and can supply a full weather forecast from now on up to 30 minnutes into the future.
 Based on this information and currently mounted tyres, Jona will recommend a tyre change.
 This recomendation will be incorporated into the plan for an upcoming pitstop depending on the settings you have chosen in the [settings dialog](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Virtual-Race-Engineer#race-settings).

 	 All applications of Simulator Controller, incl. the Race Engineer, support three different tyre categories (Dry, Intermediate and Wet), as well as a couple of mixtures for each category.
 The combination of both is a tyre compound, for example "Dry (M)", a dry tyre (aka Slick) with a medium hardness.
 Please read the chapter [Tyre Compounds](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Tyre-Compounds) carefully for more information and especially for the mapping of simulator specific tyre compounds to the tyre model of Simulator Controller.
 Jona uses the tyre model to recommend the best possible tyre compound for the given weather conditions.